ezekielaquino/ModuleBuilder3000/README.md

 Just run `yarn build` and it will build everything to the same outputs specified above.

+## Deployment
+This comes with `gh-pages` as a dependency.
+Make sure that you have added the remote origin to your repo:

+- `git init`
+- `git remote add origin ssh@....`
+- `yarn deploy`

+Deploying would build everything: your module, your demo site, and will push to `gh-pages` branch.

+Note: If gh-pages isn't created yet, it will create on for you.
+Nice!

 ## Important
 Please refer to the documentation of [Parcel](https://github.com/parcel-bundler/parcel) and [Microbundle](https://github.com/developit/microbundle) should you wish to change any of the configuration.